 Providing appropriate staffing levels dedicated to protecting core City services, maintaining emergency personnel, improving capital infrastructure, cultivating economic development, and providing appropriate financial and administrative staff to support the operations of the City of Newton continues to be a top priority.
 Throughout the past five years the Administration has worked diligently to reduce unnecessary or duplicative positions while increasing or supplementing staffing where necessary.
 Examples of this focus can be seen through increased staffing in the areas of Finance & Technology, Economic Development/Planning, and the Public Buildings Department.
-This year the City has added two new police officers, three forestry crew members to aid in the implementation of the tree replacement plan, and a document and scanning coordinator in the Clerk's office.
+Some of the positions added this year include four new firefighters to begin to staff the City's Technical Rescue Team, three inspectors for the Inspectional Services Department, and a part-time position to coordinate the City's many social service initiatives.